shroodledoodlePT/shroodledoodlePT/README.md

 - Bigots of any kind (Homophobes, transphobes, TERFs, aphobes, ableists, fakeclaimers, racists, fatphobes, et cetera)
 - Proshippers, 'anti-harassment' (while still harassing people themselves), and profiction; this includes dead dove stuff.
 I'm sorry, I just don't want to interact.
 - Radqueers, _especially_ pro-paraphile radqueers
 - People who are weird to systems!
 It's none of your business!
 I'm not a system myself, but I know many people who are and it's literally none of your business?
-This includes if you go to 'fake disorder cringe' subreddits.
+This includes if you go to 'fake disorder cringe' subreddits!!
-- People who go out of their way to harass people, especially other websites.
-It's really weird and uncomfortable to spend all of your time doing that.
+- People who go out of their way to harass people; it's really weird and uncomfortable to spend all of your time doing that??
+Literally why.
+- People who shit on other people's interests for giggles (rude???)
 - Other general basic DNI criteria!
+I am not entitled to tell you why I blocked you!